Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: Numerical simulation and some discussions

 \section{Numerical simulation and some discussions}

 This section applies our theoretical framework to the COVID-19 pandemic and demonstrates its effectiveness through computational simulations.
 For this purpose, the system of equations given by \eqref{eq 1}-\eqref{equ 2.3} is numerically solved using the explicit finite difference method.
 This yields approximations for the state variables, denoted by \( y_i^* \) for \( i=1,\ldots,6 \).
 Subsequently, the adjoint system \eqref{equ 5.5} is discretized and solved using the same numerical scheme.
 The resulting adjoint variables, \( p_i \) for \( i=1,\ldots,6 \), are employed to iteratively update the control functions according to the conditions specified in Theorem \ref{theorem 5.2}.
 The iterative process terminates when the difference between the current and previous values for the control variables is within an acceptable error range.
 Our investigations use a set of parameters from prior studies \cite{Li,Riou}, with some values specifically chosen for COVID-19.
-For simplicity, we set $n = 1$, as the methodology remains consistent for $n\geq2$.
+For simplicity, we set \( n = 1 \), as the methodology remains consistent for \( n \geq 2 \).
 The parameter values are summarized in Table \ref{table1_Num}.

 For the initial state variables, we take

 Figures \ref{fig2} to \ref{fig13} illustrate the variation in the number of individuals in each group, both with and without controls.
 Figure \ref{fig14} depicts the absolute difference between the total populations with and without controls.
 Additionally, Figures \ref{fig15} and \ref{fig16} present the evolution of treatment and quarantine controls, respectively.